mdziedzinski/actors-portfolio/README.md

 ## Features

-This is protfiolio-type single page application with scroll-parallax effect and content management via headless CMS connected via GraphQL API.
+This is protfiolio-type single page application with scroll-parallax effect and content management via headless CMS (native GraphQL Headless CMS)

 ## Tools used